aurorascharff/redwoodsdk-demo/STEPS.md

 - Imagine a simple world.
 A react framework, where every route is just a function.
 I have a simple response and also a jsx component returned here.
 The browser makes a request, we match a route, and we respond with content.
 They also receive requestinfo (unwrap argument).
 - Just using the native Request and Response here.
 This is just functions, which means we have max flexibility, and ownership of request and response.
 - However, we also have some middleware further up, common headers and session.
 Using cloudflare durable objects for session management.
-We can actually run middleware freely by adding more functions here, and our request will run through all of this sequentially.
+We can actually run middleware freely by adding more functions before or after here, and our request will run through all of this sequentially.
 Add getUserMiddleware.
 - App context is a mutable object thats passed to each request handler, interruptors, and server functions, and components.
 - Adds the user to our app context which can be used anywhere.
 - For our routes, we can simply render the NOJSDocument.
 The document will be applied to all routes that are passed to it.